The Art of Smoking: Exploring the World of Smoking Meat

 1. Preservation: The smoke's antimicrobial properties helped inhibit the growth of bacteria and fungi, preserving the meat for longer periods.

-2. Flavor Enhancement: The chemical compounds present in the smoke added depth and complexity to the meat's taste, creating a unique smoky flavor profile.
+2. Flavour Enhancement: The chemical compounds present in the smoke added depth and complexity to the meat's taste, creating a unique smoky flavor profile.

 3. Tenderization: The heat from the smoking process tenderize tough cuts of meat, making them more palatable.